Ext-Multiplicity Theorem for Standard Representations of $(\mathrm{GL}_{n+1},\mathrm{GL}_n)$: Introduction

 Theorem \ref{thm multi standard} does not hold if one replaces standard modules by arbitrary parabolically induced modules.
 For example, $\nu^{-1/2}\times \nu^{1/2}$ admits the trivial $\mathrm{GL}_1(F)$-character as a quotient with multiplicity $2$.
 Here $\nu(g)=|\mathrm{det}(g)|_F$.
 This is due to that the $G_1$-Iwahori component of $\nu^{-1/2}\times \nu^{1/2}$ is not indecomposable.
 In such sense, Theorem \ref{thm multi standard} is compatible with \cite[Conjecture 6.5]{Ch21} (more precisely, a variation of the conjecture discussed in {\it loc. cit}).

 One may of course expect a similar result should hold for other classical groups, which extends a conjecture of D. Prasad \cite[Conjecture 7.1]{Pr18}.
 Such extension would also be important for a conjectural relation between an integral formula and an Euler-Poincar\'e pairing in \cite{Pr18}.
+There are Hom-multiplicity results for other classical groups such as the work of M\oe glin-Waldspurger, Beuzart-Plessis, Loeffler \cite{MW12, BP16, Lo21}.

 We remark that an element in the Hom space in Theorem \ref{thm multi standard} is explicitly constructed in \cite{JPSS83} via Rankin-Selberg integrals.
 Theorem \ref{thm multi standard} could also be directly generalized to other Bessel and Fourier-Jacobi models by using a Gan-Gross-Prasad type reduction \cite{Ch20}.